SidonTheTroll/Panopticon/Physics/units-and-dimensions.md

 # Units and Dimensions
-- **Physical Quantities**: the characteristics or properties of a physical system that can be measured or calculated, e.g.: length, breadth, mass, height, times, temperature, etc.
+- **Physical Quantities**: the characteristics or properties of a physical system that can be measured or calculated, e.g.: length, breadth, mass, height, time, temperature, etc.

 - Reference standards/units should be used along quantities to define certain characteristics of a system.